CelliesProjects/co2-display-esp32/README.md

 ### Installation

-Assuming you already have the [SensorHub](https://github.com/CelliesProjects/SensorHub) and a [visualcrossing account](https://www.visualcrossing.com/weather-api) API key you can use these steps to install:
+Assuming you already have the [SensorHub](https://github.com/CelliesProjects/SensorHub) running and a [visualcrossing account](https://www.visualcrossing.com/weather-api) API key you can use these steps to install:

 1. Clone this repository.
 ```bash
 git clone https://github.com/CelliesProjects/co2-display-esp32.git
 ```

- 2. Add a secrets.h file to the include folder with the following content:<br>
+ 2. Open the extracted folder in PlatformIO and add a `secrets.h` file to the `include` folder with the following content:<br>
  ```c++
 #ifndef SECRETS
 #define SECRETS